 My work is at the intersection between Psychology, Marketing, and Human–Computer Interaction, and focuses on understanding, and capitalizing on, our multisensory experiences and their guiding principles (see Research, for more details).

-I have co-edited three books: Multisensory Human-Food Interaction, Auditory contributions to food perception and consumer behaviour, and Multisensory Packaging.
-Our research has been covered by several media outlets (e.g., Aftenposten, New Yorker, Wired, The Guardian, IFT, Science Daily, El Tiempo).
-Currently, I’m also acting as an associate editor of the journal Frontiers in Computer Science (Human-Media Interaction).
+Our research has been covered by several media outlets (e.g., Aftenposten, The Guardian, New Yorker, Wired, IFT, Science Daily, El Tiempo).
+Currently, I’m part of the Editorial Board of the International Journal of Gastronomy and Food Science and I’m acting as an associate editor in the journal Frontiers in Human-Media Interaction (Psychology and Computer Science Journals).

-I have taught several undergraduate, master’s, PhD, and executive courses (see more on this here) including multisensory marketing (module 3 in link, see some photos here), multisensory experiences, sensation and perception, brand management, service marketing, digital marketing, and consumer neuroscience.
+I have taught several undergraduate, master’s, PhD, and executive courses (see more on this here) including multisensory marketing (module 3 in link, see some photos here), multisensory experiences, sensation and perception, brand management, service marketing, customer experience management, digital marketing, and consumer neuroscience.

 I’ve worked with a number of companies from different countries such as Symrise, Asahi Breweries, Nordic Approach, Asian Institute on Consumer Insight, Financiera Nacional de Desarrollo (FDN), Seguros Bolívar, and SALMA.
 This work has focused on a variety of topics including multisensory experiences, food and drink, branding, consumer research, and innovation.
-I’m also one of the co-founders of Neurosketch (Colombia).
 See Consulting for more information.

 I’m from Bogotá (Colombia), but have also lived in Calgary (Canada), Oxford and Brighton (UK), Boston (USA), Iskandar Puteri (Malaysia), Singapore, and Oslo (Norway).
 I enjoy nature, travels, abstract art, experimental music (e.g., progressive rock/metal), guitar playing, stargazing, Korean BBQs (and Bokbunja-ju), and Japanese whisky.
 I have an awesome cat whose name is Juno.